DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

         * Edit properties
         * Fill the email field with *myodmuser*@YOURDOMAIN

+      * Try to login to the [azure portal](https://portal.azure.com/) with the user.
+       This may require to enable 2FA and/or change the password for the first time.

     Repeat this step for each user you want to add.

 ## Set up an application